in-sight-it/Making-the-Hidden-Visible/wavesofinterference.md

 	- Phones are not picking up radio network, might be cheap 4G antenna?
 	- Try with logarithmic antennae
   	- Was not an issue with antennae but with a config in the dockers, was fixed with a git pull - always use updated software kids :)
+  	- Purchased new antennae from Ettus
+  - [In Progress] Registration works until Osmohlr kicks us off the network, see: https://github.com/herlesupreeth/docker_open5gs/issues/74
+  		- tried to make changes to oshmohlr.cfg hlr subscriber-create-on-demand 5 cs+ps
+	          to no avail
   - [In Progress] Visualize 5G network traffic on laptop
   	- Weavescope & ctop & sysdig & sysdiginspect
   - [In Progress] Visualize 5G network traffic on LED cube